 Remember: The messages you deliver at each stage are nuanced.
 You don’t want to come on too salesy too soon, nor do you want to neglect people.
 (Here’s more on the difference between sales and marketing content to help you differentiate.)

-5) Use your buyer’s journey to enhance your content strategy.
+5) Use your customer’s journey to enhance your content strategy.

-Now that you have your fleshed out buyer’s journey, you can take a second look at your content strategy and see how you might need to shift your approach.
+Now that you have your fleshed-out customer’s journey, you can take a second look at your content strategy and see how you might need to shift your approach.
 Going forward, there are a few ways to do this.